 There aren’t many funding streams exclusively for social enterprises, apart from UnLtd, so they’ll often be competing against community businesses.
 You could try the Big Lottery Fund or Triodos Bank (an ethical bank that finances projects with social and environmental benefits).
 You could also enquire about community development finance institutions (CDFIs) – independent organisations that can provide loans and support to those who may be refused finance by banks and building societies.

 If you have a focused business plan that shows commitment from local authorities as buyers, you could consider Futurebuilders.
-The Social Enterprise London website contains more information about social enterprise funding.
+The Social Enterprise UK website also contains more information about social enterprise funding.

 You must demonstrate that your business is sustainable and has the ability to replicate projects.
 As a social enterprise, you must invest any profits back into the business.
 Social enterprises are often perceived as high-risk, so you must be able to prove your venture is viable.

 Many local authorities – a key source of revenue – perceive social enterprises as risky, often because they don’t understand the social enterprise model.
 Therefore, they can be reluctant to fund them or award contracts.
 Because social enterprises must marry up social aims with being financially viable, there can be a conflict between wanting to do social good and having enough money to achieve desired outcomes.
 Sometimes you need to find a balance.

 A social enterprise isn’t the quickest type of business to set up, so be patient.
 Jamie Oliver’s social enterprise restaurant Fifteen was set up very quickly, but that’s atypical, because Jamie has high profile and contacts to match.
 It normally takes two or three years.
 You have to engage with stakeholders and it can take time to come to an agreement.
 You should have a realistic time plan and seek advice from someone with experience in your sector.